SukanyaGhosh6/phish-shield/README.md

 **Phish-Shield** is a machine learning-powered phishing detection system designed to analyze and classify URLs as either **legitimate** or **phishing**.
 This project was born from my passion for combining **cybersecurity awareness** with **hands-on machine learning skills**, developed entirely in **Python** using **VS Code** on a Windows machine.

 Phishing attacks are among the most prevalent forms of social engineering today, often using fake URLs to trick users into revealing sensitive data.
-This project demonstrates how **simple, interpretable features extracted from URLs** — like the presence of symbols, length, or keyword patterns — can be leveraged to train an intelligent system capable of flagging suspicious links.
+This project demonstrates how **simple, interpretable features extracted from URLs** — like the presence of symbols, length, or keyword patterns — can be leveraged to train an intelligent system capable of flagging suspicious links

 ---